 I am a freelance academic translator (French to English) and editor, and a researcher in French literature.
 My research focuses on autobiographical writing, and especially diaries, in French in the twentieth and twenty-first centuries.
 I also have a wide experience of teaching French literature, literary theory, and translation at university level.
 I completed a doctorate at the University of Oxford in 2014 and was a Junior Research Fellow at Christ Church, Oxford, from 2014 to 2018.

-My book Diaries Real and Fictional in Twentieth-Century French Writing was published in 2018 by Oxford University Press (OUP website).
+My monograph Diaries Real and Fictional in Twentieth-Century French Writing was published in 2018 by Oxford University Press (link).
 This work explores varied forms and practices of diary writing through the work of André Gide, Jean-Paul Sartre, Raymond Queneau, Roland Barthes, and Annie Ernaux.
-A historical account follows these developments from the Symbolist aesthetic of Gide’s early works, to the monumental author-œuvre of his Journal 1889–1939, through the so-called ‘Death of the Author’, and the return of the subject in the late 1970s, before finally considering the place of the diary within the modern field of life writing.
+I have also co-edited a special issue of Nottingham French Studies on ‘Diaristic Writing and the Idea of Literature in French and Francophone Writing, 1940–2020’, published in 2022 (link).
+See my list of publications for more details.

-My translation work is mostly related to academic writing in disciplines within the humanities and social science.
-My published translations include texts by writers such as Pierre Bourdieu and Jean-Luc Nancy (in collaboration with Cadenza Academic Translations).
+My translation and editing work is mostly related to academic writing in disciplines within the humanities and social sciences.
+My published translations include texts by writers such as Pierre Bourdieu, Jean-Luc Nancy (in collaboration with Cadenza Academic Translations), and Bruno Latour.
+I have helped authors to publish a large number of articles and books in English, in a wide range of subject areas.
 In January 2020 I co-founded Rue Serpente Academic Translation with Dr Jon Templeman.

-This website contains a list of my academic publications, details of my teaching experience, some blog posts, and the text of four lectures on André Gide, which I originally delivered at the Oxford University Faculty of Medieval and Modern Languages.
+This website contains a list of my academic publications and a selection of translations, details of my teaching experience, some blog posts, and the text of four lectures on André Gide, which I originally delivered at the Oxford University Faculty of Medieval and Modern Languages.